- About Us

-Every female who works with Relentless is required to receive a One-On-One assessment with a Relentless Coach to evaluate her unique strengths, weaknesses, injury history, sports season, and goals.
+Every female who works with Relentless is required to complete a one-on-one movement assessment with a Relentless Head Coach who holds a Master’s of Science degree to evaluate her unique strengths, weaknesses, injury history, training load, and goals.

 After the assessment, our team of sports scientists develops a program specific to each athlete.

-Relentless programs emphasize POSITION before load.
-Through our tiered movement progression, our athletes develop basic movement patterns (squat, hinge, press, pull, stabilize) before more technical variants (snatch, clean and jerk).
+Through our tiered movement progression, Relentless athletes develop basic movement patterns (squat, hinge, press, pull, stabilize) before more technical variants (snatch, clean and jerk).

 Relentless coaches do not set impossible expectations for young girls which is a lot of what is all over the internet; rather they help create this idea of an “athlete” (which Emily defines and explains really well in her podcast).
 They do this by helping stress to us the importance of lean muscle mass over being “skinny”.
 I think A LOT of girls are chasing this goal of “skinny” and I know I definitely am guilty of this but it is because they don’t understand the difference in image, confidence and overall health between lean/muscular and skinny.
 I was always one of those people that was like I want to lose weight or I have been eating poorly let me go run it off and I focused predominantly on cardio.